dotsilverman/algorithms/_posts/2016-08-17-Evolutionary-Brian-Busemeyer.md

 title:  "Evolutionary algorithms"
 subheadline:  "by Brian Busemeyer"
 teaser: "Evolutionary or genetic algorithms are optimization algorithms that are inspired by the evolution of life.
-They work very well by identifying the good parts of different suboptimal solutions, and attempting to combine them to make newer better solutions."
+They work by identifying the good parts of different suboptimal solutions, and attempting to combine them to make newer better solutions."